infinitaslearning/notion-github-catalog/readme.md

 ```

 To get the database ID, simply browse to it, click on the '...' in Notion, and get a 'Copy link'.
-The GUID at the end of the URL is the id, this works on both embedded and full page databases.
+The GUID at the end of the URL (but before the `?v=`) is the id, this works on both embedded and full page databases.

 ## Development